THE THIRD ESSAY

 I find it ironic that religious liberals can cheer an anonymous “whistle blower” who reveals unethical acts on the part of a President they dislike—but call for the blood of a whistleblower who reveals incestuous, good-ole-boy hiring with their UUA-donated money!
 That any Unitarian Universalist could be as cowardly and cruel as the people who hounded this woman off the UUA Board and, subsequently, out of her paid employment—is stomach-turning to me.
 Alas, the Commission affirmed, this is an all-too-common response to people of color who speak out in our almost-all-Euro-American tradition.
 Shame on us.

 As is his wont, Eklof misrepresents her blog post.
-And while it is true that Rev. Tayler cited “confidentiality” in refusing to explain why one person was chosen and others were not—given Rev. Tayler’s cavalier handling of UUA policy and written requirements—I believe he was protecting himself at least as much as the people he rejected.
+And while it is true that Rev. Tayler cited “confidentiality” in refusing to explain why one person was chosen and others were not—Rev. Tayler’s cavalier handling of UUA policy and written requirements begs the question whether he was protecting himself just as much as the people he rejected.

 I don’t see how any caring person could read the Commission report and watch the aftermath, and not be heartbroken at the racism directed at this woman, not to mention her children!
 This demands we all take a hard look at the racialized, sexist, good-ole-boy quagmire we perpetuate.

 For all his protestations throughout the book that we should “assume best intentions,” Eklof does not grant the Commission on Institutional Change that courtesy, nor does he grant it to the “Latina” candidate.
-His treatment of all of them is relentlessly negative.
-As we repeatedly see, Eklof omits any facts that don’t fit the story he wants to tell.
+His treatment of all of them ranges from dismissive to downright negative.
+In the process, he routinely omits all facts that don’t fit the story he wants to tell.